MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

          :align: center
          :scale: 70%

-      To setup the hardware you will need to connect the following on the EVK:
+      To setup the hardware you will need to connect the following on the Development Board:

       * A USB C cable to the PWR input (P1)
       * A USB C cable to the DBG port (P16)